wp-plugins/youtube-simple-gallery/readme.txt

 * Add support for widget.
 * New page for settings to plugin with AutoPlay true or false, size of video and differents sizes for thumbnails.

+= 2.1.0 =

+* Add French language.
+* Filter per category.
+* Add thumbnail preview in list and inside the post..

 == Upgrade Notice ==

 = 1.0.0 =